 The figures are depicted with the muscular strength to give them a presence that is powerful and at the same time beautiful.

 Creation of Adam

 Below is the panel showing God in the act of creation of Adam.
-Michelangelo preferred to be a sculptor and when he painted, he was essentially painting sculpture on a flat surface.
-This is clearly the case in the Sistine Chapel ceiling, where he painted monumental figures that embody both strength and beauty.
+Michelangelo preferred to be a sculptor, and when he painted, he was virtually painting sculpture on a flat surface.
+This is apparently the case in the Sistine Chapel ceiling, where he painted impressive figures that embody both strength and beauty.